-Zara Anwar’s performance in this past weekend’s Alonzo King LINES Ballet BFA in Dance Fall Showcase in Angelico Concert Hall was inspired by her work with JUNTOS Collective, a non-profit organization that engages students from across the United States to teach dance in underserved communities.
+Zara Anwar’s performance in Alonzo King LINES Ballet BFA in Dance Fall Showcase in Angelico Concert Hall on November 9-10 was inspired by her work with JUNTOS Collective, a non-profit organization that engages students from across the United States to teach dance in underserved communities.

 Zara has been involved with JUNTOS since her freshman year.
 She has traveled to Nicaragua and Guatemala to teach dance, participate in dance workshops, and perform with dance students from different colleges and conservatories across the country.